KaloyanGG/koko-ui-components/expand-collapse/README.md

 3. The component is responsive and adapts to different screen sizes.
 4. The "main" component is not considered part of this component.
 5. It includes transitions, hover effects, and a responsive button.
+6. Please note that as I am using nested CSS, some browsers might not support it.